n0m4official/Python-Autopilot/README.md

     - Pilot Certification,
     - Commercial Aviation use such as,
         - Implementaion in aircraft (including but not limited to Civillian, Military, and Commercial),
-        - Use in flight simulators
+        - Use in professional flight simulators